0xBreath/ca_backend/README.md

 # Create a screen to run the server
 screen -R server
 # Start the server
-cargo run -r -p ca_server
+cargo run -r -p server
 # Exit screen with Ctrl+A then D

 # Print logs on the main screen